23Zero Breezeway Rooftop Tent: 2-Year Review

 3rd Gen Toyota Tacoma With 23Zero Breezeway Series 62 RTT

-When we started looking at adding a rooftop tent to our camping setup, several things quickly came to mind.
-The first was, “do we really need this for camping?” – The quick answer?
+When we started considering adding a rooftop tent to our camping setup, several things quickly came to mind.
+The first was, “Do we really need this for camping?”
+The quick answer?
 No!
 However, it has made our personal camping experience significantly better!

-Previously, we had our ground tent tote stored in the bed.
-That took up a decent amount of the already limited bed space.
+Previously, we stored our ground tent tote in the bed, which took up a decent amount of the already limited bed space.
 Mounting a tent to the rack and putting our sleeping bags in it would save us vital space in the bed.

 What other benefits come with purchasing a rooftop tent?
 For us, getting up off the ground was definitely a most important benefit.

-This has also made our campsite definitely cleaner.
+This has also made our campsite cleaner.
 We no longer have to deal with mud or dirt getting in the tent.
-Just take your shoes off, store them in a shoe bag hanging off the tent, or set them in the truck bed!
-Another benefit for us is that it is always on the truck, ready to go!
-If we wanted to leave Friday for a short weekend trip, we can!
+Take your shoes off, store them in a shoe bag hanging off the tent, or set them in the truck bed!
+Another benefit is that it is always on the truck, ready to go!
+If we wanted to leave Friday for a short weekend trip, we could easily do so!

 Set-Up Process